 Emily Thornhill is a predominantly analogue photographer and visual artist based in the South West of England.
-Her practice is heavily influenced by her love for the natural world, which was forged by a childhood spent wandering the countryside and coastline.
+Her practice is heavily influenced by her love for the natural world, which was forged by a childhood spent wandering the countryside and coastline of Cornwall.
 She explores the relationship between humanity and its surrounding environment and how this has been interpreted throughout literature, history, philosophy, religion, mythology and folklore.
 She enjoys experimenting with alternative photographic practices and found photography, through collecting and incorporating organic substances and natural matter into her practice.

 'Monsters and Magic' Zanna Magazine, Oct 2020

 First Class BA (Hons) Photography

 Hamilton House, May 2019